chen7897/Connect_Four_AI/README.md

 ## Description
 This is a Connect Four game with AI implementation.
 Players can compete against each other or against an AI.
 The project is built using Python and Pygame.

+The game is played on a grid of 6x7 slots that start blank, and can be filled with red or yellow discs.

 ## Installation
 1. Clone the repository:
    ```